ThirdWayv/gardio-metamask-snap/README.md

 ## Using the snap

-The production snap is available as Snap ID `npm:gardio-snap`.
+The production snap is available as Snap ID `npm:@gardio/gardio-snap`.

 The locally started snap is available as Snap ID `local:http://localhost:8080`.